MorpheusAdelum/revoxhere/README.md

 ### Hi there, I'm Robert - aka revox 👋

-- 🔭 I’m currently working on [Duino-Coin](https://duinocoin.com)
+I’m currently working on [Duino-Coin](https://duinocoin.com).
+I'm studying as electronics technician in Bydgoszcz, Poland.

-More to come in the future
+More to come here in the future

+Clipboard for stuff
-9Qy9n6FvSRojaTnAYjoPb7cxJbSS2ri1UC
+XMG: 9Qy9n6FvSRojaTnAYjoPb7cxJbSS2ri1UC